Ja1meV/Group_proj_/README.md

 ## Usage

-Create a personal financial planner that allows and invidual to visualize savings between assets.
-Create a retirement planning tool that uses Monte Carlo Simulations to project performance for the next 30years and 10yrs.
+Create a personal financial progam that would allow a user to select the opportunity to receive sms and or emiail for current price changes using SMA and LMA.

 ## Contributors